cchudzicki-ocw-testing/21w.036-spring-2022/content/pages/calendar.md

 - Ellen Meloy: “The Inverse Cordillera” and “The Flora and Fauna of Las Vegas” from *Raven’s Exile*;
 - Barry Lopez: “Gone Back into the Earth” from *Crossing Open Ground* and an excerpt from “A Northern Passage” in *Arctic Dreams*.

-**Writing:** Post new commentary on reading and pre-writing for narrative essay.
+**Writing:** Post Narrative Commentary #2 on reading and Preparation for Narrative Essay.

 **In Class:** Ideas and the narrative essay: why choose this form?